Meet us at DTECH®: The leading T&D Event

 1. Click Add Trigger.

-2. Set the Trigger Type to Endpoint data sample updated.
+2. There are multiple trigger types available, each defining when the rule is triggered.
+For this example, set the Trigger Type to Endpoint data sample updated.

 3. Fill in the required details: